mafavaron/Hypatia/README.md

 # Excerpt from First example: a simple temperature and relative humidity reader, and some of its problems ("doc/1_SimpleDataReader.pdf")

-by: Mauri Favaron (development engineer at Servizi Territorio srl)
+by: Patrizia Favaron (development engineer at Servizi Territorio srl)

 ## Foreword: why this example?